expressjs/expressjs.com/_includes/api/en/4x/res-download.md

 <h3 id='res.download'>res.download(path [, filename] [, fn])</h3>

 Transfers the file at `path` as an "attachment".
 Typically, browsers will prompt the user for download.
-By default, the `Content-Disposition` header "filename=" parameter is `path` (this typically appears in the brower dialog).
+By default, the `Content-Disposition` header "filename=" parameter is `path` (this typically appears in the browser dialog).
 Override this default with the `filename` parameter.

 When an error ocurrs or transfer is complete, the method calls the optional callback function `fn`.